parsaeisa/Notes/AI/makefile.md

 	go mod vendor -v
 ```

 if you type 'make vendor' , the 'go mod vendor -v' will be executed .
+This is so
+handy when you are using pipelines , for example you can add 'make lint' as
+part of a script , then It will execute all of lint command in you make file .

 This is very useful when you want to write pipelines and number of lines of
 your pipeline will decrease .